The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2020-13671: Drupal Core RCE Vulnerability

-CVE-2020-13671 is a remote code execution flaw in Drupal Core caused by improper filename sanitization that allows PHP execution.
-This article covers the technical details, affected versions, and mitigation strategies.
+CVE-2020-13671 is a remote code execution vulnerability in Drupal Core caused by improper filename sanitization that allows PHP execution.
+This article covers technical details, affected versions, impact, and mitigation.

 CVE-2020-13671 Overview